hughjonesd/trading-genetics/AER referee reports.md

 not see any such demonstration in your tables.

 > No, that's not correct.
 We just don't measure all the phenotypes via which matching takes place.
 Clarify with a footnote or discussion.

+> Could Pierre think about what happens if there's noise in the matching?

 Birth order and social outcomes.
 Table 1 in the paper shows remarkably strong birth order effects on social outcomes in the sample used by the authors (p.